• Menu

 Big valley views from Castlewood Canyon State Park near Castle Rock, CO.
 Photo: Cathy McCray

 Aside from the natural attractions within the Rocky Mountains, Denver and Colorado Springs are the state’s two largest attractions.
-So it makes a lot of geographic sense to basecamp right between the two major cities, connected by I-25.
-Let’s discover the best campgrounds around the interstate towns of Castle Rock, Larkspur and Monument.
+So it makes much geographic sense to base camp right between the two major cities, connected by I-25.
+Let’s discover the best campgrounds around the interstate towns of Castle Rock, Larkspur, and Monument.

-The Pike National Forest lies to the west of I-25 from Castle Rock south through Colorado Springs.
+The Pike National Forest lies west of I-25 from Castle Rock south through Colorado Springs.
 It provides easy outdoor adventure from any of these I-25 towns.
-There can be congestion on the drive between Denver and The Springs but not a problem if you’re already at camp, or take the Highway 67 back way between the cities.
+There can be congestion on the drive between Denver and The Springs, but it’s not a problem if you’re already at camp or take Highway 67 halfway between the cities.

 List of Campgrounds by Castle Rock, Larkspur and Monument, CO, in order of proximity: